Europe · country guide

 Suggested Austria routes

-Begin in the grand capital of Vienna, exploring its palaces and music scene.
-Then, travel west to Salzburg, the city of Mozart, before venturing into the stunning Salzkammergut lake district to visit the picturesque village of Hallstatt.
+This route begins in the imperial capital of Vienna, exploring its palaces and cultural sites.
+Then, travel west to Salzburg, the birthplace of Mozart, before venturing into the stunning Salzkammergut lake district to visit the iconic village of Hallstatt.

 Getting around